How to Use Multiply Sign in Excel (Including 3 Alternatives)

 3. Using Paste Special Tool to Multiply in Excel

-In our last method, we’ll use the Paste Special command in Excel to multiply.
-We can multiply a range of data by a constant value using the Paste Special command.
-Suppose, we have to pay 3% VAT for each item.
-So to find the amount of VAT for each item we’ll have to multiply the total values by 3%.
+In the sample dataset, we have to pay 3% VAT for each item.
+To find the amount of VAT for each item, we’ll have to multiply the total values by 3%.
 Now let’s see how to do it using the Paste Special command.

 Paste Special to Multiply in Excel

-Firstly, copy the Total Prices in the new column using copy-paste.
+• Copy the Total Prices in the new column using copy and paste.

 Paste Special to Multiply in Excel

-Now copy the VAT value from Cell C11.
+• Copy the VAT value from cell C11.

 Paste Special to Multiply in Excel

-Then press Paste Special from the context menu.
+• Press Paste Special from the Context Menu.

 Paste Special to Multiply in Excel

-After appearing the Paste Special dialog box, mark All from the Paste section and mark Multiply from the Operation section.
+• From the Paste Special dialog box, mark All from the Paste section and Multiply from the Operation section.

-Read More: How to Multiply One Cell by Multiple Cells in Excel (4 Ways)
+Read More: How to Put Sign in Excel Without Formula

 Download Practice Workbook